Bokoblin/DUTS3-CPOA-Tarot/README.md

 This repository is used for the Java programming project of our "University Technology Diploma" third semester in Computer Science.
-This project consists in making an animated card distribution of the french game "Tarot Nouveaul.
+This project consists in making an animated card distribution of the french game "Tarot Nouveau".

 ### Which tools have been used ? ###

-* Language : Java 8 with JavaFX
+* Language : Java 8
+* Libraries : JavaFX & JUnit4
 * IDEs : IntelliJ IDEA